oppia/oppia-android/wiki/Bazel-User-Guide.md

    ```
    adb install bazel-bin/oppia_dev_binary.apk
    ```
-* Starting from Sdk 30, incremental builds, like those executed using `bazel mobile-install`, are no longer permitted, necessitating the use of two separate commands.
+* Starting from SDK 30, incremental builds, like those executed using `bazel mobile-install`, are no longer permitted, necessitating the use of two separate commands.

 If everything is working, you should see output like the following: